anasbassi/Leaderboard/README.md

 > Leaderboard website is a page that contains information about scores and names of participants in a game.
 > The list can be generated from the application by writing in the field provided,
 > The app also preserves data using the external Leaderboard API.
-> The app was then styled.

-The pull request is opened to get a review on the project and check for any required changes.

 ## Built With